nray-scanner/website/content/introduction/_index.md

 Nray is a sophisticated port scanner **built from scratch**.

-Nray doesn't require administrative permissions and runs dependencyless on nearly any architecture and operating system.
+Nray doesn't require administrative permissions and runs dependency-less on nearly any architecture and operating system.
 Nevertheless, its scan speed is superior to Nmap in most cases while delivering nearly the same result quality regarding discovered ports.

 Apart from that, nray introduces fresh ideas when it comes to target selection and result processing: